NBA Rumors: Paul George Will Try To Join Los Angeles Lakers In Free Agency

 — Sam Amick (@sam_amick) February 23, 2017

-If you are the Lakers, or a fan of the Lakers, then that should be music to your ears.
+If you are the Lakers or a fan of the Lakers, then that should be music to your ears.
 After all, Los Angeles might not be a title contender this year, but it has plenty of young pieces, which means it could be an NBA title contender in no time.

 Case in point: D’Angelo Russell, Jordan Clarkson, Julius Randle, Brandon Ingram, and Larry Nance Jr.

 While all of those players still need time to grow, no one should be surprised if (and when) Russell and Ingram are making All-Star teams in the very near future.
-Adding a player like Paul George into the mix would seriously get the Lakers’ rebuild heading in the right direction, and at a very fast pace.
+Adding a player like Paul George into the mix would seriously get the Lakers’ rebuild heading in the right direction at a very fast pace.

 George — and this might come as a shocker to some — is only 26-years-old.